-We have come together with our family travel blogger community one last time in this best destinations series to share with you some absolute all time favourite family vacation spots – the one that perhaps surprised us the most and took our breathe away, the Hidden Gems for Family Travel.
+We have come together with our family travel blogger community one last time in this best destinations series to share with you some absolute all-time favourite family vacation spots – the one that perhaps surprised us the most and took our breath away, the Hidden Gems for Family Travel.

 Antigua & British Virgin Islands, Caribbean

 The Caribbean offers powder-white sandy beaches and crystal-clear blue waters perfect for swimming, snorkelling and scuba diving.
 Many people do not realise that there are 7000 islands in the Caribbean; of course, many of these are uninhabited.

 Many of the developed islands offer world-class family resorts with kids’ clubs, evening entertainment and child-friendly water sports.
 I spent three seasons working in the Caribbean onboard cruise ships, and after leaving for a life on land, I worked for a luxury tour operator as a Caribbean Travel Specialist, which involved frequent visits to the Caribbean.

 If I had to choose a perfect family holiday in the Caribbean, it would be a week in Antigua & Barbuda, home to 365 beaches and one of the most popular sailing destinations in the world, followed by a week in the lesser-known British Virgin Islands.